obsidian-tasks-group/obsidian-tasks/docs/Getting Started/Recurring Tasks.md

 ![Setting for next recurrence appearance](../../images/settings-recurrence-location.png)

 > [!released]
-> Control of the location (or order) of the new task was introduced in Tasks X.Y.Z
+> Control of the location (or order) of the new task was introduced in Tasks 3.8.0

 ---